(Note: this article is updated from time to time as I encounter similar studies and news on this theme.)

 Couple these stats with failure rates for startup companies and...well, isn't it amazing how much time and money is spent building solutions that are underdelivering so significantly?
 It doesn't have to be like this.

 Go out and talk to your customers 1 on 1.
 Find a REAL problem to solve for them.
-Get leadership agreement on what success means before you start coding and designing.
-There's no reason to start writing code and deploying "product" when there is no idea of what success looks like for both the customers and the business.
+Get leadership agreement on what success means before you start building data pipelines and designing interfaces.
+If you're a leader, then you need to create an environment that fosters cross-department and direct customer engagement throughout the creation of your new data product, AI/ML, or analytics service.

-Skip the design strategy part, and you'll just become another one of the statistics above.
+If you skip the strategy part, and you'll just become another one of the statistics above.

-If you want to learn how to leverage design to deliver better UX for analytics and enterprise data products, subscribe to my DFA Insights Mailing list.
+If you want to learn how design and design thinking can help you deliver more engaging, useful, and indispensable analytics and enterprise data products, subscribe to my DFA Insights Mailing list.